SharonMawiaJohn/AWSlab1/README.md

 Lab complete
  Congratulations!
-You have completed the lab..
+You have completed the lab...

 At the top of this page, choose  End Lab, and then choose Yes to confirm that you want to end the lab.